Mutula Kilonzo Jnr: Political career

 He became an active member of the Coalition For Reforms and Democracy, which the Wiper Democratic Movement Kenya was affiliated to.
 Kilonzo ran for the second term in August 2017.
-He won the seat and is currently serving his second term as the Senator of Makueni County.
+He won the seat and served until August 2022 where He was elected as Governor Makueni County.

 Throughout his term as Senator, Kilonzo has emerged as a critic of corruption in various arms of the Kenya Government.

 Recognition

 He has been recognized for his services:.